ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is ed under the MIT License, allowing free use, modification, and distribution with proper attribution.
+See the [LICENSE](LICENSE) file for full details.